yeongyuchang/amazon-ui-clone/README.md

 # 🛒 Amazon UI Clone

 A frontend clone of the Amazon shopping website built with HTML, CSS, and JavaScript.
-This project replicates the look and basic interactivity of key Amazon pages for educational purposes.
+This project replicates the look and basic interactivity of key Amazon pages.

 ---